 "It is the only pose that can be done on a full stomach.
 In fact, it should be done right after having a meal.
 Avoid doing it in case on any leg or knee injury.
 It is also known to relieve from constipation and facilitate nutrient absorption in body.
 If you notice, the Japanese tea ceremony always happens sitting in vajrasana," shared a Delhi-based yoga aerobics expert, Vanita Randhwa.

-Vajrasana or the thunderbolt pose is great stomach, liver and uterus.
+Vajrasana or the thunderbolt pose is great stomach, liver and uterus exercise.
 It also strengthens the lower back.
 "It is a pose that comes when you kneel and sit on your knees, bringing your hips on your heels.
 The asana give your quadriceps a nice stretch," Anju Kalhan, yoga expert, Vivafit fitness centre.

 The pose is ideal for practicing long meditation.
 Initially, one may find it difficult to withstand the pose due to the intense stretch it gives to your legs and thighs but with time you may even go on till 20 minutes at a stretch.
 "Always practice this posture under supervision in case of back pain and knee injury," concluded Ms. Kalhan.